rezigned/Mousemory/README.md

 ## Mousemory

-A simple macOS utility that records/restores mouse position across different monitors.
+A simple macOS utility that remebers mouse position across different monitors.

 Whenever you switch the app via `⌘ ⇥` (cmd + tab) and the target app is on another monitor.
 It'll restore mouse position on that monitor for you.

 ## Donate

 If you want to support this project.
-You can do it by buying me a coffee.
+You can do it by [buying me a coffee](https://www.buymeacoffee.com/rezigned).
 Thanks!

 <a href="https://www.buymeacoffee.com/rezigned"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=rezigned&button_colour=40DCA5&font_colour=ffffff&font_family=Bree&outline_colour=000000&coffee_colour=208A51"></a>
 ## Installation